sixpark/slate/source/index.html.md

 https://app.sixpark.com.au/api/v1
 ```

-The API specification version is currently V1 (draft), therefore all endpoints will contain `/api/v1` in the URL path.
+The API specification version is currently V1, therefore all endpoints will contain `/api/v1` in the URL path.

 When backwards-incompatible changes are made to the API, a new version is released.